eliaslehtinen/CSB25-Project/README.md

 ## 2. A02 - Cryptographic Failures

-- Flaw: Passwords are stored in the database hashed using sha-256 but without salting.
-If attackers gain access to these hashes, they can crack the passwords by referencing a list of precalculated sha-256 hashes.
+- Flaw: Passwords are stored in the database hashed using outdated unsalted MD5 hash.
+If attackers gain access to these hashes, they can crack the passwords by referencing a list of precalculated MD5 hashes.
 - Fix: Use a salted hash.
-It's also important to use a secure hashing algorithm instead of old deprecated ones like MD5.
+It's also important to use a modern secure algorithm like PBKDF2 with SHA256, which is the default Django 5.2 uses.

 ## 3. A03 - Injection